mhamdim7/anpr-yolo/README.md

 ------------------------------------------------------------

-## 📑 Deliverables
+## 📑 Example Deliverables (ANPR)

+As demonstrated in the license plate recognition example, typical outputs include:

-- A trained YOLO model for license plate detection (`best.pt`)
+- A trained YOLO model (`best.pt`)
-- Annotated results (images/videos with bounding boxes for cars + plates)
+- Annotated results (images/videos with bounding boxes)
-- Report (3–4 pages) with steps, datasets, screenshots, and findings
+- A short report or notebook describing steps, datasets, screenshots, and findings

 ------------------------------------------------------------